ansible/ansible/rst/modules.rst

 If facter or ohai are installed, variables from these programs will also be snapshotted into the JSON file for usage in templating.
 These variables are prefixed with ``facter_`` and ``ohai_`` so it's easy to tell their source.
+Ansible also provides it's own 'facts' about the remote system, which are prefixed with ``ansible_``.
 All variables are then bubbled up to the caller.
+Using the ansible facts and chosing to not install facter and ohai means you can avoid ruby-dependencies on your remote systems.

 *anything*: